omar-ashraf1488/Library-Management-System-Flask/README.md

 ## <a name="roadmap_"></a>Roadmap
 - [x] Home Page, Sign Up Page, Sign In Page
+- [x] Validation Email and Password using Formik and Yup
 - [ ] Two Language: English and German
 - [ ] Add User and User Admin
 - [ ] Add books with their details, delete, borrow, buy, return books